-Quebec is one of the most culturally diverse locations in Canada.
-For students interested in studying public health, this French-speaking region has several excellent universities to choose from.
+Quebec is one of Canada’s most culturally distinctive study destinations.
+For students interested in studying public health, this French-speaking province has several strong universities to choose from.

-In the ever-evolving field of public health, the universities in Quebec offer a wealth of programs that can equip you with the skills needed to excel as a practitioner in Canada at large.
-Whether you are drawn to bilingual education, vibrant urban settings, or just the opportunity to acquire world-class higher education, Quebec should top your list.
+In the evolving field of public health, universities in Quebec offer programs that can equip you with skills in population health, epidemiology, health policy, environmental health, community health, and health services.
+Whether you are drawn to French-language education, bilingual urban settings, or the opportunity to pursue world-class higher education, Quebec should be on your list.

 In this article, we will discuss the best schools for public health in Quebec!